 At first, the hike (there is no trail), negotiates land left behind from the glacier’s exit.
 Mossy fields are littered with stones, both large and small, rounded by glacial action into smooth globes, some sheltering nurseries of tiny evergreens as the earth claims what the glacier left behind.

 The sound of water permeates the air—dripping, gurgling, streaming glacial runoff.
 To climb onto the top of the glacier, we skip lightly across a spongy stream of mud before the last, brief climb onto the top of the ice.

 Ridges, hills and valleys of ice as far as we can see.
 But the ice isn’t pure white—that resides farther up the valley.
 Instead, the ice around us is a dirty brown with embedded chunks of debris.
 With its peaks and valleys, the surface reminds me of the peaks of meringue on a chocolate cream pie.

 Since we visited Baird Glacier on a rare sunny day, waterproof safari pants over long underwear kept me warm.
 A hat and gloves provided protection against the cold wind blowing off the glacier; but a visit during rainy weather would require that baby boomers wear rain gear and a cautious attitude due to slippery conditions.

 Taking a cruise and having a hard time choosing between all of the excursion options?
-Check out our favorite experiences from cruise excursions around the world!
+Check out our favorite experiences from Alaska cruise excursions.